The beginnings

 In 2004 the club celebrated its 50th birthday which was extensively celebrated.
 One year later the club received the title 'Royal' by his royal and Belgian Majesty King Albert II.
 Since then the club may be officially called "Royal Sabena Aeroclub".

 Today we are a proud, independent and self-sufficient aeroclub.
-We have about a hundred members flying our five modern well maintained aircraft.
+We have about a 150 members flying our modern well maintained aircraft.
 We do our utmost to fly as environment friendly as possible with highest regards to safety.
 Therefore where possible, we reduce noise pollution, avoid residential areas, reduce fuel consumption, etc.

 Challenges for the future